Cytarabine and daunorubicin (liposomal)

-Before each treatment, you will need blood tests to make sure you do not have conditions that would prevent you from safely receiving cytarabine and daunorubicin liposomal.
+Your doctor will perform blood tests to make sure you do not have conditions that would prevent you from safely using cytarabine and daunorubicin.

-Cytarabine and daunorubicin liposomal is usually given every other day for up to 3 infusions a 5-day treatment cycle.
-If you need additional treatment cycles, you will need to wait 2 to 8 weeks before you receive the medicine again.
+Cytarabine and daunorubicin liposomal is usually given every other day for up to 3 infusions in a 5-day treatment cycle.
+If you need additional treatment cycles, you will need to wait 5 to 8 weeks before you receive the medicine again.

 You may be given other medications to help prevent serious side effects or allergic reaction.
 Keep taking these medicines for as long as your doctor has prescribed.

 Cytarabine and daunorubicin liposomal doses are based on body surface area (height and weight).
 Your dose needs may change if you gain or lose weight or if you are still growing.